RKS004/CNN-Image-Classification-with-PyTorch-PatchCamelyon/README.md

 Please note that executing the PatchCamelyon.ipynb notebook may require more computational resources, such as a high-performance GPU, due to the dataset's size and complexity.
 For users with limited resources, the PatchCamelyon_smaller_dataset.ipynb notebook offers a feasible alternative for experimentation.

 Feel free to explore these notebooks, modify the code, and further improve the models for image classification tasks.

+The results for each performance can be seen in each of the notebooks respectively.